NURS 566 Foundations of Nursing Education (3 credits)

 In this course, the student will examine assessment, measurement, and evaluation of learning outcomes and testing, as outcomes data pertaining to program quality and achievement of accreditation standards are explored.
 Systematic evaluation of a nursing education program is studied as it pertains to development, revision, and redesign of curriculum, and teaching learning activities.
 The student will also synthesize educational theories, concepts from the arts and sciences, and best practice- and evidence-informed-models to facilitate a classroom activity and construct a personal teaching and learning philosophy that will serve as a foundation for a role as nurse educator.

-In this course, students will be challenged to generate innovative and evidence informed strategies to address contemporary issues in nursing education and healthcare.
-Students will complete implementation and dissemination of their culminating scholarly projects through written and verbal presentations using a variety of methods and technologies.
+In this course, students will be challenged to generate innovative and evidence-based strategies to address contemporary issues in nursing education and healthcare.
+Students will complete implementation and dissemination of their culminating scholarly projects through written and oral presentations using a variety of teaching methods and technologies.
 Students will critically appraise the scholarly work presented.
-In addition, students will complete the final 48 hours practicum hours of the program.
-Incorporating scholarly methodologies, students will synthesize learning experiences throughout the MSN Educator program.
+Students will complete the final 48 practicum hours of the program.